cod-r/docker-k8s-course/docker/README.md

   - it can be run anywhere* (desktop, servers, cloud)
     - *where we have a 'docker engine'

-Containers uses a form of virtualization based on Linux kernel features:
+Containers use a form of virtualization based on Linux kernel features:
 - namespaces - to isolate processes
 - cgroups (control groups) - to limit the amount of CPU/memory/disk those processes have access to